-Industrial warehousing and storage solutions should be versatile, cost-effective, safe, strong, and durable.
-The buildings should have the properties required to protect their contents, including industrial chemicals, fertilizers, raw materials, and mechanical/electrical equipment, from water or fire destruction.
-Engineered fabric structures possess unique qualities and distinct attributes that make them suitable for a wide range of warehousing applications and storage needs.
+Industrial storage and warehousing solutions should be versatile, cost-effective, safe, strong, and durable.
+The industrial storage building should have the properties required to protect their contents, including industrial chemicals, fertilizers, raw materials, and mechanical/electrical equipment, from water or fire destruction.
+Engineered fabric structures possess unique qualities and distinct attributes that make them suitable for a wide range of warehousing applications and industrial storage needs.

 1. Corrosion-Protected Hot-Dip Galvanized (HDG) Steel Frames

-The steel framework that supports engineered fabric structures are hot-dip galvanized for corrosion protection.
+The steel framework that supports an industrial storage building are hot-dip galvanized for corrosion protection.
 The HDG process involves dipping the metal into a tank with molten zinc.
 A metallurgical reaction between molten zinc and the iron in the steel produces an alloy film that bonds tightly with the frame.
 HDG steel is 30 times more corrosion-resistant than pure steel, and it can serve its purpose for decades, primarily when used to set up a fabric structure for storage.
 The framework is worth the investment in the long run as it won’t rust or wear down or rust on exposure to moisture, snow, and water.

 An engineered fabric structure for storing corrosive chemicals such as fertilizer, salt, or swine manure, may come with an extra protective coating.
 For example, an HDG steel frame with a rubberized top coat does not deteriorate on accidental contact with corrosive substances.
 Coating foundations and base plates with the rubberized formula also prevents moisture from destroying the structure at the ground level.